dintifla/simple-timekeeping/README.md

 1. Start `timekeeping.html` (can be on different computers, due to start and finish not at the same location)
    1. once for the starting times: select "Start" in the dropdown
-   2. once for the finishing times: select "Ziel" in the dropdown
+   2. once for the finishing times: select "Finish" in the dropdown
 2. Select the participant list which was exported in the previous section
 3. Click to capture start/finish time for the given number plate.
 If there is a mistake, times can be edited manually
 4. Click export to safe the results to a `.json`-file once done, or to make a backup